 Gross margin.
-Gross margin decreased to \$26.7 million for the thirteen weeks ended July 4, 2009 from \$34.0 million for the thirteen weeks ended June 28, 2008, a decrease of \$7.3 million, or 21.5%.
-As a percentage of net retail sales, gross margin decreased to 32.9 % for the thirteen weeks ended July 4, 2009 from 36.4% for the thirteen weeks ended June 28, 2008, a decrease of 350 basis points as a percentage of net retail sales (bps).
+Gross margin decreased to \$32.7 million for the thirteen weeks ended October 3, 2009 from \$42.3 million for the thirteen weeks ended September 27, 2008, a decrease of \$9.6 million, or 22.7%.
+As a percentage of net retail sales, gross margin decreased to 36.5% for the thirteen weeks ended October 3, 2009 from 40.0% for the thirteen weeks ended September 27, 2008, a decrease of 350 basis points as a percentage of net retail sales (bps).
 This decrease resulted primarily from reduced sales leverage on store occupancy costs in North America partially offset by improved sales leverage on store occupancy costs in Europe.
-Additionally, we experienced a decline in merchandise margin driven primarily by the impact of currency on our European operations.
+Additionally, promotional initiatives in the quarter resulted in a product mix shift and a slight decline in North American merchandise margin.

 Selling, general and administrative.
-Selling, general and administrative expenses were \$37.5 million for the thirteen weeks ended July 4, 2009 as compared to \$42.2 million for the thirteen weeks ended June 28, 2008, a decrease of \$4.7 million, or 11.1%.
-As a percentage of total revenues, selling, general and administrative expenses increased to 45.5% for the thirteen weeks ended July 4, 2009 as compared to 44.5% for the thirteen weeks ended June 28, 2008, an increase of 100 bps.
-The dollar decrease was primarily due to cost reduction efforts put into place to align our cost structure with the downturn we are experiencing in consumer spending even though we had 15 more stores in operation at July 4, 2009 as compared to June 28, 2008.
-The increase in selling, general and administrative expenses as a percent of revenue was primarily due to deleveraging of fixed components of overhead costs, specifically, central office and store payroll, and depreciation.
+Selling, general and administrative expenses were \$39.3 million for the thirteen weeks ended October 3, 2009 as compared to \$43.5 million for the thirteen weeks ended September 27, 2008, a decrease of \$4.2 million, or 9.7%.
+As a percentage of total revenues, selling, general and administrative expenses increased to 42.8% for the thirteen weeks ended October 3, 2009 as compared to 40.6% for the thirteen weeks ended September 27, 2008, an increase of 220 bps.
+The dollar decrease was primarily due to cost reduction efforts put into place to align our cost structure with the downturn we are experiencing in consumer spending even though we had four more stores in operation at October 3, 2009 as compared to September 27, 2008.
+The increase in selling, general and administrative expenses as a percent of revenue was primarily due to deleveraging of fixed components of overhead costs, specifically, store and central office payroll, and depreciation.

 Store preopening.
-Store preopening expense was \$17,000 for the thirteen weeks ended July 4, 2009 as compared to \$0.6 million for the thirteen weeks ended June 28, 2008.
-The decrease in store preopening for the period was the result of timing of store preopening activities.
-We expect to open one store and relocate one store during the fiscal 2009 third quarter as compared to 11 stores opened during the same period in fiscal 2008.
+Store preopening expense was \$0.1 for the thirteen weeks ended October 3, 2009 as compared to \$0.9 million for the thirteen weeks ended September 27, 2008.
+The decrease in store preopening for the period was the result of fewer store openings; we have no planned store openings during the fiscal 2009 fourth quarter as compared to five stores opened during the same period in fiscal 2008.
 Preopening expenses include expenses for stores that opened in the current period as well as expenses incurred for stores that will open in future periods.

 Store closing.
-Store closing expense was \$0.2 million for the thirteen weeks ended July 4, 2009 and consisted primarily of construction costs required to reformat locations for return to the landlord related to the closure of the Friends 2B Made concept.
+Store closing expense was \$0.3 million for the thirteen weeks ended October 3, 2009 and consisted primarily of inventory write-offs and construction costs incurred to reformat locations for return to the landlord related to the closure of the Friends 2B Made concept.
+Store closing expense was \$2.9 million for the thirteen weeks ended September 27, 2008 and consisted primarily of asset impairment charges related to the closure of the Friends 2B Made concept.

 Equity losses from investment in affiliate.
-Equity losses from investment in affiliate was \$0.5 million for the thirteen weeks ended July 4, 2009 and is the result of the allocation of losses related to our investment in Ridemakerz.
-Ridemakerz is a young company still in its start-up phase.
-Ridemakerz is currently evaluating its long-term strategic options, some of which include major restructuring of their operations, including but not limited to closing stores.
-As a result of these initiatives, their near-term losses will likely be significant which will accelerate the timing of anticipated loss allocations.
-As Ridemakerz continues to incur losses, we will be required to recognize those losses as non-cash charges up to the amount of our total investment, including receivables, unless additional equity investments are made by other investors.
+Equity losses from investment in affiliate was \$4.6 million for the thirteen weeks ended October 3, 2009 and is the result of the allocation of losses related to our investment in Ridemakerz.
+Ridemakerz is an early-stage company still in its start-up phase.
+Ridemakerz incurred substantial losses during the thirteen weeks ended October 3, 2009, as a result of major restructuring of its operations that included store closings.
+As Ridemakerz continues to incur losses, we will be required to recognize those losses as non-cash charges up to the amount of our total investment, including receivables, unless additional equity investments are made by other investors in equity classes that are allocated losses ahead of our equity.